m-que/Recipes-Ratings-Project/README.md

 #### 1. Rating and Minutes (MCAR)

-Null Hypothesis: The missingness of average ratings is not dependent on minutes
+Null Hypothesis: The missingness of ratings is not dependent on minutes

-Alternative Hypothesis: The missingness of average ratings is dependent on minutes
+Alternative Hypothesis: The missingness of ratings is dependent on minutes

 I shuffled the `rating` column for permutation.
 Since `minutes` is a numeric variable, I used the absolute mean difference of `minutes` when `rating` is missing or not missing as the test statistic.